TOP

 Promotion of Social Care

-Since 2012, THSRC has organized a “THSRC Bring Warmth to Winter: Donate Blood, Give Love” at its headquarters and stations at the end of each year.
+Since 2012, THSRC has organized a “Annual THSRC Winter Outreach Blood Drive” at the Company's headquarters office and stations at the end of each year.
 The event has garnered active participation from numerous enthusiastic employees, caring travelers, and the public, adding warmth to society.
-In 2022, a total of 3,297 people responded to the event, donating 4,823 units of blood.
-Cumulatively, the event has raised more than 22,743 units of blood, creating a warm atmosphere during the cold winter months when blood inventory levels were insufficient.
+In 2024, a total of 1,646 people responded to the event, donating 2,536 units of blood.
+Cumulatively, the event has raised more than 28,000 units of blood, creating a warm atmosphere during the cold winter months when blood inventory levels were insufficient.

-Promotion of Ecological Restoration
+Promotion of ecological restoration